Wildlife of Chad: Aquafauna

 Lake Chad has 179 species of fish which feed on vegetation, phytoplankton and zooplankton.
 Some of the species reported are catfish (Clarias gariepensis), tilapia, cichlids, characin (Alestes baremoze) and Nile perch (Lates niloticus).
 Lungfish and sailfin are the two other unique species in the lake.
 Crocodile and hippopotamus also inhabit the lake as do birds, and it is an important destination for many migratory species of birds.

 Avifauna

 BirdLife International has reported 532 species of birds of which 354 residents and 155 are migrants, the Avibase - Bird Checklists of the World reports 587 species including 6 globally threatened species.
-Of these the species under endangered, near-threatened, and vulnerable categories are:
+Of these the species under critically endangered, endangered, near-threatened, and vulnerable categories are: